Trash radio: Personalities

 Radio host André Arthur (1943 – 2022) has been credited as the "godfather" of radio poubelle.
 Beginning in 1970, Arthur emerged as a popular radio host in Québec City, where derogatory comments about Arab drivers and Creole languages led him to face legal scrutiny in the 1990s.
 During the 1990s, Arthur was noted for having "a particular venom about Quebec separatists", including Bloc Québécois' then-leader Lucien Bouchard.
+In the 2006 federal election, Arthur leveraged his on-air popularity to win a seat in the House of Commons, becoming an independent MP for Portneuf—Jacques-Cartier.
 Arthur was ultimately dropped from the airwaves following public outcry over homophobic comments in 2018.

 Jeff Fillon, who has credited American radio personalities Rush Limbaugh and Howard Stern as influences, has been described as one of the leading radio poubelle personalities.
 Fillon was described as "the king of trash radio in Quebec" by The Globe and Mail in 2005.